CSC3170-2022Fall/project-team-1/README.md

 	- Possible chip models: i5, i7, i9
 	- Possible operation types: Each chip model has its version of "design-import, etch, bond, drill, test" so totally 15 operation types
 - What consumers can do:
-	- Register and log in
+	- Sign up and log in
 	- Appoint plants for configurable packages
 - What plant owners can do:
-	- Register and log in
+	- Sign up and log in
 	- Accept appointments
 	- Publish machines
 - What everybody can see: